Dzyamon/tl_tech_task/README.md

 This is a single-file application.
 All HTML, CSS, and JavaScript are contained in `index.html`.

+## Contributing

+We welcome contributions!
+Please follow these guidelines:

+1. **Branch Naming**: Use the format `feature/<issue>-description`
+   - Example: `feature/CALC-4-add-division`
+   - Fork the repository and create your branch from the fork

+2. **Keep PRs Small**: Pull requests should be under 500 lines of code
+   - Break large features into smaller, focused PRs
+   - Each PR should address a single concern

+3. **Requirements Before Merging**:
+   - ✅ CI checks must pass
+   - ✅ 1-2 approvals required
+   - ✅ Code owner review (if CODEOWNERS is configured)

 ## CI/CD

 This repository uses GitHub Actions for continuous integration.
 The CI workflow automatically: